dreamcatcher-tech/network/Inbox/2024-08-06 1031 how can expectations use some ai functions.md

 Be able say not to update the spec file.
 Shouldn't write to the spec file, but should generate a results file, which then links to individual run files Generate a dashboard file that shows all of the tests that we ran.

+Show the generated prompts by just asking the generator to run, and seeing what the results are.
+Testing the generator bot should have some good examples.